 Streamer branching rationalized by conformal mapping techniques

 Spontaneous branching of discharge channels is frequently observed, but not well understood.
 We recently proposed a new branching mechanism based on simulations of a simple continuous discharge model in high fields.
-We here present analytical results for such streamers in the Lozansky-Firsov limit where they can be modelled as moving equipotential ionization fronts.
+We here present analytical results for such streamers in the Lozansky-Firsov limit where they can be modeled as moving equipotential ionization fronts.
 This model can be analyzed by conformal mapping techniques which allow the reduction of the dynamical problem to finite sets of nonlinear ordinary differential equations.
-The solutions illustrate that branching is generic for the intricate head dynamics of streamers in the Lozansky-Firsov limit.
+Our solutions illustrate that branching is generic for the intricate head dynamics of streamers in the Lozansky-Firsov limit.

 |American Physical Society|

 |Physical Review E: Statistical, Nonlinear, and Soft Matter Physics|

 Meulenbroek, B.J, Rocco, A, & Ebert, U. (2004).
 Streamer branching rationalized by conformal mapping techniques.
 Physical Review E: Statistical, Nonlinear, and Soft Matter Physics, 69(6). doi:10.1103/PhysRevE.69.067402